AllifAmey/data-analysis-fullstack/README.md

 - &#9745; Integrate Mapbox into the app for further use.
 - &#9745; Ensure all the components are split as reasonable as possible
 - &#9745; Refactor if needed to allow for long-term maintenance of the code
+- &#9745; Convert the project to TypeScript
+- &#9744; Convert a page from Periscope into frontend code.
 - &#9744; Fix edge case time formatting
 - &#9744; Work on current web design.

 ### Medium priority

-- &#9745; Convert the project to TypeScript
+- &#9744; Add Hydrology API data

 ### Low priority

-- &#9744; Add Hydrology API data
+TBA

 ## Phase 4 - Understanding web scrapping to grab data for analytics